Intensive Care Units

 Here are some possible work practice controls to help prevent ICU workers from potential hazards:

-• Aerosolized chemicals should be administered in such a fashion as not to expose staff or patients in the area to the hazard.
+- Aerosolized chemicals should be administered in a manner that does not expose staff or patients in the area to the hazard.

-• No eating, drinking, smoking or application of cosmetics should take place in the ICU.
+- No eating, drinking, smoking, or applying cosmetics should take place in the ICU.

 Knowledge Check Choose the best answer for the question.